Automating Data Upload to Google BigQuery from Google Cloud Storage

 Connect the workspace action to the success port of the webhook trigger:

-This workspace needs to be the workspace that downloads data from Google Cloud Storage.
+This workspace should be configured to download data from Google Cloud Storage.

 Set the published parameters to match the webhook output keys: